Lex-Col/Guardian-Angel-Protocol/README.md

 GAP operates on the premise that the Host OS and AI Guest are fundamentally unstable.

 * **Trust Boundary Statement:** GAP assumes the integrity of only the following hardware trust anchors: ARM silicon (RME/GPT), the HSM, the Battery-Backed SRAM (BBRAM), the Safety-PLC with Supercapacitor Holdover, and the BL1 Boot ROM.
-The Trusted Computing Base (TCB) is stripped strictly to the RMM and Hardware Roots of Trust.
+* **Minimalist TCB:** The Trusted Computing Base (TCB) is stripped strictly to the RMM and Hardware Roots of Trust.

 ## 3. The Solution: The "Deaf Warden" Architecture